denisnoguer/federated-ids-replication-ufg/README.md

 ## Organization ###
 This repository is organized into three main sections:
 1- Program and requirements
-2- Download, instalation and initialization of dependences
+2- Instalation and initialization of Docker and FL
 3- Comparations and graphics about the results